wombleton/gitlaw-nz/acts/M/Meat Board Act 2004.md

     (3) A failure by a director to comply with subclause (1) does not affect the validity of a transaction entered into by the Board or the director.

-    (4) Every director who fails to comply with subclause (1) commits an offence and is liable on summary conviction to a fine not exceeding $10,000\.
+    (4) Every director who fails to comply with subclause (1) commits an offence and is liable on conviction to a fine not exceeding $10,000\.

+    Schedule 1 clause 10(4): amended, on 1 July 2013, by [section 413][147] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 11 Avoidance of transactions